Interview with Linda Sinden - Maharishi Ayurveda Consultant

 First, accurately understanding the needs of the client via pulse analysis if they are sitting with me in person, or diagnosis through observation if they are on Skype, FaceTime, Messenger or Whatsapp.
 This is backed up by a detailed questionnaire and via discussion during the consultation.

 The implementation plan also helps to identify a personal goal that ‘lights’ the person up.
 This goal is achieved by following the implementation plan we design together.
-It is a team effort!
+It's a team effort!

 - What is generally covered in a 60 minute follow-up consultation?
 Half hour follow-up consultation?